-I said to him: “Take this belt.
+I said to him, “Take this belt.
 It holds ten full magazines, worth 40 riyals.
 They are yours; sell them if I do not return within a month.”

 I took the dates and returned to my companions.
-The desert then swallowed us once again, pushing us ever further.
-The deadline passed, and I thought to myself: “The man has taken what was rightfully his; I am at peace with it.”
+The desert swallowed us again.
+The month passed, and I thought to myself: The man has taken what was rightfully his.
+I am at peace with it.

 Nearly 20 Years Later…